Lucsantosg/CloudLogAnalysis/qa/faq_kibana.md

 {: #short_url}

 Sharing a search, a visualization, or a dashboard is not supported.
 Therefore, any short URL for a Kibana object that you want to share does not work either.

+## Can I search my account logs in Bluemix?
+{: #acc_logs_1}

+As an account owner, you can search and analyze your account logs.

+Complete the following steps to see your account logs:

+1. [Launch Kibana.](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_from_browser) For example for the US South region, use the URL https://logging.ng.bluemix.net,

+2. Select the option **View AccountName account Logs** to display the account logs. *AccountName* is the name of the account.